dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

   ![Screen Shot 2020-02-22 at 6.10.43 PM](Deheng_Zhang-55199998-CS4293-Assignment1.assets/Screen Shot 2020-02-22 at 6.10.43 PM.png)

-* Explanation: IV should be unique to make sure the cipher text is different for two encryption with same plain text and key to avoid attacking.
+* Explanation: Based on (2), IV should be unique to make sure the cipher text is different for two encryption with same plain text and key to avoid attacking such as linguistic analysis.

 #### Task 6.2